gramjos/GetGitHubRepoNames/README.md

 -F">|<"
 `
 <br>
- will occur within any tag (the inner HTML) as well as, the regions specified by `()` in he line below.
+ will occur within any tag (the inner HTML) as well as, the regions specified by `()` in the line below.

  ```html
  ()<(a)>(...)<(/a)>()